wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin8.md

 5. Save the file.
 Run in the terminal; this will generate a new parameter file in the `params/` folder.

-6. Open run_stopgap.sh in a text editor.
-The main parameters here are the parallelization options and the directories.
-Update the rootdir and paramfilename.

-7. For parallelization parameters, set run_type to `'slurm'`, `nodes` to 1, and `n_cores` to 96 divided by the number of participants.
-STOPGAP is a CPU-only package, so set queue to `'centos'`, which are the CPU nodes.
-The `/scratch` space is relatively fast and there is no local storage on the nodes, so set `copy_local` to 0.
+        ./stopgap_extract_parser.sh

+6. Open the `run_stopgap.sh` script and set `paramfilename` to `params/extract_param.star`.
-8. Run STOPGAP by running the `run_stopgap.sh` script.
+Run STOPGAP by running the `run_stopgap.sh` script in a terminal.
+Feel free to preview it if you're curious.

+        ./run_stopgap.sh

-STOPGAP is setup here to run through the stopgap_watcher, which is a separate program to track STOPGAP progress.
+    >NOTE: STOPGAP is setup here to run through the stopgap_watcher, which is a separate program to track STOPGAP progress.
-This is not required; for clusters where programs are not allowed to be run on submission nodes, stopgap_watcher can be run on any computer that has access to the working directory.
+    This is not required; for running on clusters where programs are not allowed to be run on submission nodes, stopgap_watcher can be run on any computer that has access to the working directory.

 ### Calculate Starting Reference

-"Reference-free" basically refers to the fact that we are not using an external reference.
+"Reference-free" refers to the fact that we are not using an *external* reference.
-Since a reference is always required for iterative alignment, we can generate an starting reference by averaging the extracted subtomograms.
+Since a reference is always required for iterative alignment, we generate an starting reference by averaging the extracted subtomograms.
-In this case, since we have picked our positions using geometry, we have rough starting angles; our initial reference will not be a sphere, but instead of rough features.
+In this example, since we have picked our positions using geometry, we have rough starting angles and our initial reference will not be a sphere but instead have rough features.

 1. Subtomogram averaging in STOPGAP always involves calculating a Fourier Shell Correlation (FSC) in order to output two halfmaps and a figure-of-merit weighted average.
-Our motivelist doesn’t currently have A/B halfsets defined, so halfmaps are randomly generated.
+Our motivelist doesn’t currently have A/B halfsets defined, so halfmaps will be randomly generated.

-For FSC calculation, a alignment mask (mask) is always required.
+    For FSC calculation, an alignment mask is always required.
 Since we don’t know the reference structure, we can simply provide a basic sphere with a Gaussian dropoff (always include a soft edge on your alignment masks).
-In MATLAB, make a sphere mask and save into the mask/ folder.
+In MATLAB, make a sphere mask and save into the `mask/` folder.
-From your subtomogram averaging directory:
+Change to your `subtomo/` directory in MATLAB and run

         sphere = sg_sphere(32, 10, 3);
         sg_mrcwrite('masks/sphere.mrc', sphere);

     Check the mask using 3dmod.

+        3dmod masks/sphere.mrc

-    What you want is a soft-edged mask that drops to 0 before hitting the box edges.
+    What you want is a soft-edged mask that tapers to 0 before hitting the box edges.

 2. Open `stopgap_subtomo_parser.sh` in a text editor.

+    1. Update the `rootdir`.

+    2. Update Main File Options to indicate the correct files.
+`ref_name` sets the prefix for the references produced by averaging and may be chosen at your discretion, `"ref"` is standard.
-Update the rootdir and main file options; ccmask_name is ignored for averaging jobs.
+`ccmask_name` is ignored for averaging jobs.

-3. The main settings for this job are in the Job parameters block.
+    3. The main settings for this job are in the Job Parameters block.
 Since we are just averaging a single reference, set `subtomo_mode` to `'avg_singleref'`.
 Because we are on iteration 1, set `startidx` to 1.
 For averaging jobs, iterations is ignored.
 Set `binning` to `8`.

-4. Run the subtomo parser.
+3. Run the subtomo parser and update `paramfilename` in `run_stopgap.sh` to the new param file.
-Update paramfilename in run_stopgap.sh.

-5. Run STOPGAP to generate average.
+4. Run STOPGAP to generate the average.

-6. Open the three `.mrc` files in the `ref/` folder in 3dmod.
-STOPGAP alignment and averaging runs always output 3 references, named `[ref_name]_[iteration].mrc`, `[ref_name]_A_[iteration].mrc`, and `[ref_name]_B_[iteration].mrc.`
+5. STOPGAP alignment and averaging runs always output 3 references, named `[ref_name]_[iteration].mrc`, `[ref_name]_A_[iteration].mrc`, and `[ref_name]_B_[iteration].mrc.`
 A and B are raw halfsets; these are often noisy as they are not figure-of-merit weighted.
 The reference without a halfset designation is a figure-of-merit weighted average of A and B; this is NOT a fully processed reference and is supplied as a quick check of your job.

-For structural interpretation, the halfsets should be figure-of-merit weighted, low pass filtered to the estimated resolution, and B-factor sharpened; this can be done in MATLAB using the sg_calculate_FSC function.
+    >NOTE: Before structural interpretation, halfsets should be figure-of-merit weighted, low pass filtered to the estimated resolution, and B-factor sharpened.
+    This can be done in MATLAB using the `sg_calculate_FSC` function.

+    Open the three `.mrc` files in the `ref/` folder in 3dmod.
+You may wish to view them along all three axes by selecting Image > XYZ.

 ### Perform Z-alignment